swirlTA/toolsfortextanalysis/01_about.markdown

 For this course you will also need to install swirl.
 It is an R library for teaching and learning R programming.
 It is interactive and very easy to use.
 Once you have R and RStudio installed and running in your computer, you can intall swirl() easily.
 Go to [swirl's website](https://swirlstats.com/students.html) and follow the steps that are listed there.

 Once installed, the console in R will start "talking to you" – follow the instructions there.
 It will ask you for a name and it will offer you some courses already.
 The course you want to attend ist called "Tools for text analysis".
-So simply follow the instructions to download and follow the course!
+You will find instructions on how to download this course at the [R-Intro](https://swirlta.github.io/toolsfortextanalysis/r-intro/) section of this website.

 Go to the [swirl help page](https://swirlstats.com/help.html) if you need more information or check out the [course forum](https://github.com/swirlTA/Tools_for_text_analysis/issues).